forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-setup.md

 ## Install the Code Builder Managed Package

-Salesforce Code Builder is a second-generation (2GP) managed package that you can install in any supported Salesforce org edition.
+Salesforce Code Builder is a second-generation (2GP) managed package that a user with requisite permissions can install in any supported Salesforce org edition.

 1. Go to  App Exchange and search for the Code Builder managed package.
 2. Click **Get It Now**.